EvanOxfeld/evanoxfeld.github.com/source/_posts/2013-01-29-sneakernet-solved-with-git-bundle.markdown

 git bundle create repo.bundle master
 ```

-If you anticipate transferring more commits in the
+Especially if you anticipate transferring more commits
-future, tag the current commit on master.
+in the future, tag the current commit on master.

 ## Clone the Bundle on the Second Machine